 Motorists Crashing into Pedestrians are Increasing in West Michigan

-The City of Grand Rapids is Michigan’s second largest urban area and growing.
+The City of Grand Rapids is Michigan’s second-largest urban area and growing.
 The mayor and local officials promote an image of a safe and clean downtown and eclectic mix of walkable neighborhoods.
 Foot traffic has increased in Grand Rapids with new residential and commercial developments and strong urban growth.
 More citizens are walking to work and downtown, increasing the population of people on sidewalks and using crosswalks.
-Consequently, motorists crashes with pedestrians has risen.
+Consequently, motorist crashes with pedestrians have risen.

 Gathering Key Evidence Quickly is Critical to Protecting a Pedestrian’s

 Many motor vehicle accidents with a pedestrian are caused by driver negligence and failure to obey the rules of the road, such as yielding to the pedestrian’s right-of-way at crosswalks.
 Important evidence in these crashes include: